-American Bullfrogs are opportunistic predators and will eat anything they can get in their mouth.
+American Bullfrogs are opportunistic predators and will eat anything they can get in their mouths.
 Snakes, worms, insects, crustaceans, and other frogs (even their own species), make up the bulk of their diet, but bats, small land mammals and songbirds have been reported as prey items for Bullfrogs.

 Females lay 1,000 to 5,000 eggs in a thick surface film.
 Metamorphosis of tadpoles takes 1 to 2 years, and the American Bullfrog needs 2 to 3 additional years to reach maturity.